ProfessorAkram/Unity-Programming/docs/unity-physcics-foce-movement.md

 Below, we’ll break down the equations for each ForceMode and show how to calculate **velocity and distance per physics step** in Unity using `FixedDeltaTime`.

 #### 1. ForceMode.Force
+- In Unity’s ForceMode.Force, we’re applying a **force that produces acceleration** over the physics step.
+- (targetVelocity - _rigidbody.velocity) / Time.fixedDeltaTime → correct for ForceMode.Force because it produces the acceleration needed to reach the target velocity over the physics step.

+The 0.5 * a dt^2 term is implicitly handled by Unity’s physics engine when it integrates acceleration into displacement.

+You don’t need to manually include that term unless you want to predict exact displacement before applying the force.
 - **Continuous force over time**, mass affects acceleration.
 - Good for gradual, realistic motion (e.g., car accelerating).